sahil-tgs/Word-Frequency-Analyzer/README.md

 # Word Frequency Analyzer

 A full-stack web application that analyzes word frequencies from any webpage.
-This project was developed as part of the ExpertRec software engineering internship assignment, featuring a Flask backend for text processing and a modern React frontend for visualization.
+This project features a Flask backend for text processing and a modern React frontend for visualization.

-![Word Frequency Analyzer Screenshot]

 ## 🎯 Objective